jameschen215/react-router-tutorial/README.md

 ### Using JavaScript data fetch file in TypeScript

-Add a .d.ds file in the same folder.
+Add a `whatever.d.ts` file in the same folder.

 ```TypeScript
 export type Contact = {